diana-hep/femtocode/README.md

 Although memory bandwidth is the bottleneck for GHz-scale computation (see KNL plot, above), reading files or a database from disk or the network is a MHz-scale bottleneck.
 A query server would need a large in-memory cache to be effective: this would allow frequently used data to be accessed quickly, while rarely used data would be slower.

+Terabyte-scale caches can be built by combining the resources of a computer cluster (e.g. 20 machines with 50 GB of memory each).
+A terabyte can hold 140 floating point variables for a billion-event dataset.
+(These are all conservative numbers.)
+So while caching data for a typical analysis might not be feasible on a laptop, it’s easily possible for a cluster, and most users of that cluster would share cache because they’re analyzing the same input data.